Next-Gen App & Browser

 How to Write Software Requirement Specifications?

 The Software Requirement Specifications differ based on different software projects.
-You can follow some of the common steps below to write an SRS.
+You can follow the below steps to write an SRS:

 Step 1: Begin by Creating a Framework